milena-sosic/Area-Tree-Types/README.md

 ![Cover Type distribution plot](/images/cover_type_distribution.png)

-### 2. Visualiziation of variables with distribution, bar and box plots and
+### 2. Visualiziation of variables with distribution, bar and box plots
+It is noticable that most of the variables are left or right skewed with present outliers.

 Elevation/Aspect/Slope:
 ![Elevation plot](/images/Elevation_distribution.png)
 ![Aspect plot](/images/Aspect_distribution.png)